 Founded in 1963 by the Clark family of Lancaster, Pennsylvania, Dutch Wonderland still retains a certain family feel that’s different from any other theme park.

 In 2023, the park celebrates its 60th Birthday, with new events and all-new rides.

 It’s a great first introduction to amusement parks, with its cheery medieval castle theme and an assortment of gentle rides geared towards younger kids.

 First Impression of the Park

-As soon as we spied the white turrets of the castle entrance, my then four-year-old started
+As soon as we spied the white turrets of the castle entrance, my four-year-old started vibrating with excitement.

 The Waterplay Platform

 My girl also particularly liked a water ride called the Dragon’s Lair, which had her “driving” a boat around a pond, into a tunnel, and past a waterfall.